Disability in South Korea: Disability hierarchy and related issues

-In South Korea, disabled people are classified into six levels.
-Index 1 indicates the most severe degree of disability, and index 6 indicates less serious.
-In this grading, people without disabilities mean no disability; mild disability means that the disability severity index is between 3 and 6; severely disabled means that the disability severity index is 1 or 2.
-Mild disability includes people who can take care of themselves, even if some of them require personal support.
-Severe disabilities include those who are highly dependent on personal assistance or assistive devices.
-The reason for dividing people with disabilities into serious and minor is that not only do they have different medical needs, but also some benefits are determined by this definition of severity.
+Up until 2017, in South Korea, disabled people were classified into six levels.
+Index 1 indicated the most severe degree of disability, and index 6 indicated the least relative seriousness.
+Mild disability included people who can take care of themselves, even if some of them required personal support.
+Severe disabilities included those who were highly dependent on personal assistance or assistive devices.
+The reason for dividing people with disabilities into serious and minor was that not only did they have different medical needs, but also some benefits were determined by this definition of severity.

 Trevor Palmer, an emeritus professor at the University of Sydney and a contributor to the 2011 World Disability Report, said: "From a government perspective, this sounds reasonable, but his fairness cannot be confirmed.
 The system is completely dependent on medicine, this is an act of oversimplifying disability."

-In addition to hoping to abolish the classification system, activists also wish to repeal a law that grants them disability benefits based on the disability or the income of their relatives, which is very unfair to some low-income people.
-And these allowances are likely not to be used to care for disabled people.
+In addition to hoping to abolish the classification system, activists also wished to repeal a law that granted them disability benefits based on the disability or the income of their relatives.
+The belief stood that the allowance given would not be used for its intended purpose of aiding disabled persons.

-In South Korea, there are also people with disabilities who are severely disabled and whose relatives are unable to take care of them.
+There are also those with disabilities who are severely disabled, and whose relatives are unable to take care of them.
 They are housed in government-established institutions that currently house more than 30,000 people.
-They are barely exposed to other people in society in their daily lives.
-This is a permanent perception of their abnormality, and in institutions established specifically for disabled people, people with disabilities still cannot avoid human rights violations.
+They are rarely exposed to outsiders in their daily lives.

-But at least in these institutions that specialize in disabled people, the facilities they need are basically complete, and people with disabilities cannot get rid of such institutions.
-Because the outside world lacks infrastructure, housing, employment, and transportation are not enough to meet the needs of disabled people, including both physical and mental needs.
+However, in these institutions, the facilities they need are met, and nonetheless people with disabilities cannot get rid of such institutions.
+The outside world lacks infrastructure, housing, employment, and transportation sufficient to meet the needs of disabled people.
 There are currently more than 4,000 people waiting on the list.
 About 70% of applicants are relatives of disabled people, so they can take care of disabled people at home without sacrificing all of their personal lives or work.

-On September 5, 2017, under the efforts and persistence of many parties, the Korean disability classification system was finally cancelled.
-The activists ushered in a short-lived victory, at the same time, a protest was erupting in a district of Seoul, South Korea.
-Some parents of disabled people asked to establish a disabled school in the local area, while others felt that disabled schools would affect the reputation of this area and the price.
-Therefore, there is still a long way to go about the issue of disabled people.
+On September 5, 2017, due to the efforts and persistence of different parties, the Korean disability classification system was eliminated.
+Activists welcomed the victory, but a protest later began in Seoul.
+Parents of disabled students wished to establish a school for students with disabilities to serve the area, while others felt that a school for students with disabilities would affect the reputation of the area, and the cost of housing.